TO THOSE OF YOU WHO HAVE MADE A DONATION TO THE UNITED WAY OF JOHNSON & WASHINGTON COUNTIES CAMPAIGN FOR THE COMMON GOOD!

 For many people in Johnson County, the basic ingredients for a good quality of life are increasingly beyond reach.
 Six percent of families are living in poverty, including 3,100 children in our community.
 There are significant preparation gaps for children and youth to succeed in school and be ready for work and life.
 And health behaviors and limitations in accessing health care pose both short and long-term risks for serious health conditions.
 Our community cannot accept these conditions, and we must work together across sectors to change them.
 Your support for the United Way of Johnson & Washington Counties is an investment in this change.

-Over the past two years, United Way of Johnson County has led efforts to identify and assess the needs in our community and to create a shared vision and multi-sector approach to advance the common good.
+Over the past three years, United Way of Johnson & Washington Counties has led efforts to identify and assess the needs in our community and to create a shared vision and multi-sector approach to advance the common good.
 The 2020 Vision Goals for the Common Good focus efforts on the three building blocks we all need to realize our potential – education, income and health – and sets measurable goals and community strategies to reach them:

 Education: Improve success for children and youth by decreasing the preparation gaps by 1/3 for school, post-high school education and work, so more kids are:

 · ready to learn when they enter kindergarten

 · learn how to read, so they can read to learn